-- 4 If any of the tiles show that there are devices with the Separate Fatal, Continuing Status, do one of the following: - To view all levels of alarms, click the top part of a tile that has the highest number of devices with the most severe errors.
+- 4 If any of the tiles show that there are devices with the S Fatal, S Critical, or A Warning status, do one of the following: - To view all levels of alarms, click the top part of a tile that has the highest number of devices with the most severe errors.
 Go to the next section, Assessing Storage Alarms. - To view alarms at one severity level only, such as all Critical alarms, click the Critical status count.
 Go to the next section, Assessing Storage Alarms. - 5 If all tiles report that devices are in the Normal status, it means that the devices are operating within acceptable parameters.
 The next step is to review the devices to see if any of their child components show an alarm status.
 See one of the following topics: - Monitoring Fabrics - Monitoring Storage Arrays